-Prerequisites: Placement determined by a college ready assessment score in reading and completion of MATH 0365 or equivalent assessment score Corequisite: none chemical reactions and equations, enthalpy changes associated with chemical reactions, stoichiometry, the behavior of gases, liquids, solids, and solutions, and an introduction to organic chemistry.
+Prerequisite: Placement determined by a college ready assessment score in reading and completion of MATH 0365 or equivalent assessment score Corequisite: none

+This is the first course in a two-semester sequence for General Chemistry.
+This course introduces students to the basic concepts of chemistry.
+Students will learn measurement, quantum theory and structure, the mole, periodic properties of the elements, chemical bonding, chemical nomenclature, molecular structure, chemical reactions and equations, enthalpy changes associated with chemical reactions, stoichiometry, introduction to solutions and molarity, and the behavior of gases.
 Quantitative laboratory experiments will emphasize observation, organization of data, and data analysis.
 This course is intended for students who need to fulfill a course in general chemistry for a variety of majors including liberal arts requirements, nursing, and health science.
 Transfer Curriculum Goal(s): 2, 3